Quantum critical metals and loss of quasiparticles: Quantum critical metals -- how to destroy quasiparticles

 \subsection{Quasiparticles: the robust and the fragile}

 For quantum many-body systems, the physics at low energies is analyzed in terms of building blocks and their symmetry-allowed interactions \cite{Pas21.1}.
 Traditionally, one takes bare electrons as the building blocks and treat the electron-electron interactions order by order in perturbation theory \cite{Nozieres18}.
-The notion of quasiparticles survives up to the infinite orders of the perturbation series.
+The notion of quasiparticles survives up to infinite order of the perturbation series.
 In that sense, quasiparticles are rather robust.
 For a long time, the validity of Fermi liquid theory was largely unquestioned for systems in dimensions higher than one; indeed, Fermi liquid was considered to be the only fixed point of the renormalization-group (RG) flow in such dimensions \cite{Shankar1994,Polchinski1992}.
-A quasiparticle corresponds to a sharp peak in the electron spectral function as a function of frequency for a fixed wavevector.
-It has the physical meaning of a dressed electron; its quantum numbers are exactly those of a bare electron or hole, namely charge $\pm e$ and spin $ \frac{\hbar}{2}$.
-Their Fermi statistics dictates a decay rate that goes as $(k_{\rm B}T)^2$ or $E^2$ as temperature ($T$) or energy ($E$, measured from the Fermi energy) goes to zero.
-In the Green's function language, the self-energy $\Sigma({\km},\omega)$ retains the Fermi liquid form up to infinite orders of the perturbative expansion \cite{Nozieres18}.
+A quasiparticle corresponds to a sharp peak in the electron spectral function as a function of energy for a fixed wavevector.
+The wavevectors of zero energy excitations form a Fermi surface; the volume enclosed by the Fermi surface, according to Luttinger's theorem, is proportional to the number of the underlying electrons even in the presence of interactions~\cite{Oshikawa}.
+The quasiparticle has the physical meaning of a dressed electron; its quantum numbers are exactly those of a bare electron or hole, namely charge $\pm e$ and spin $ \frac{\hbar}{2}$.
+Their Fermi statistics dictates a decay rate that goes as $(k_{\rm B}T)^2$, or as $E^2$ as the energy measured from the Fermi energy, $E$, goes to zero.
+In the language of Green's functions, the self-energy $\Sigma({\km},\omega)$ retains the Fermi liquid form up to infinite orders of the perturbative expansion \cite{Nozieres18}.
 This turns out to ensure a nonzero value for the quasiparticle weight, $Z_{\km}$.

 Sufficiently strong electron correlations can lead to other forms of the building blocks for the low-energy physics.
 For example, heavy fermion systems involve local $f$-electron-derived moments and itinerant $spd$-electron bands as the starting point for the description of their low-energy properties \cite{Pas21.1,StewartRMP,Coleman-Nature,Si_Science10,KirchnerRMP}.
 In that case, quasiparticles are fragile, with a weight that is exponentially small.